TempleEight/temple-docs/TempleEight/docs/introduction.md

 ## Get Going

-First, make sure you've installed the Temple CLI by following the [Installation](installation) guide.
+First, make sure you've installed the Temple CLI by following the [Installation](installation) instructions.

 If you need some pointers in the right direction, check out the [Getting Started](getting-started) guide.